 Under a doctrine known as “qualified immunity,” police and other government officials cannot be sued in their personal capacities unless they violated a constitutional right, and the right was “clearly established” in the eyes of the law.
 At its core, this means the official be sued only if a reasonable person should have known that what they were doing was unconstitutional.
 A claim of qualified immunity is very common in § 1983 cases, and it can take an experienced Ohio civil rights lawyer to defeat the defense.

 Immunity issues also arise in prosecutor misconduct cases.
 Prosecutors are absolutely immune from suit based on their roles as advocates in criminal cases.
 There are some important exceptions however.
 Prosecutors do not have absolute immunity for things like conspiring to fabricate evidence before a grand jury is convened, giving police advice about whether probable cause exists to make an arrest, or making defamatory and false statements to the press.
+But those cases are extraordinarily rare.

 When is the government liable for police misconduct?